ste-h/R6-Weather-Forecast/README.md

 5. Run the database migrations:
    - `php artisan migrate`

-   Note: The app doesn't use a database, but you'll receive an error otherwise.
+   Note: The app doesn’t use a database, but this step is required to prevent runtime errors.

 6. Run the development server:
     - `composer run dev`